hasanbal/LOCHat-IOS/README.md

 # LOCHat-IOS

-LOChat is a Location Based Anonymous Chat App.
+LOChat is a Location-Based Anonymous Chat App.

-You can chat anonymously with users that close you.
+You can chat anonymously with users near you.

 You can see messages that sent at most 1000 meters away from you.